 The preferred alternatives are discussed below.
-The final Sensitivity Map is provided in Figure 124 below which shows all identified sensitive areas including the MPA 5km buffer zones.
-No no-go areas were identified within the Application Area itself.
+The final Sensitivity Map is provided in Figure 88 which shows all identified sensitive areas including the MPA 5km buffer zones.
+No no-go areas were identified within the survey area itself.
 No layout or location alternatives are applicable so only technology alternatives are discussed below.